 So what kind of study habits do you need?
 The ones that help you study smarter, not harder.
-Regular study habits that help you not only read, but retain, the information presented are the ones that will take you through learning with the most amount of retention are the most powerful.
+Regular study habits that help you not only read but retain, the information presented are the ones that will take you through learning with the most amount of retention is the most powerful.
 Here are some to get you started.

 The best study time is when you’re alert and awake.
 If that’s the morning for you, and you consider yourself a “morning person,” that may be the best study time for you.
 If you’re more of an “evening person,” that’s your best study time.

 A daily routine for studying blocks out the time in your day to study effectively and helps you keep up the habit.
 Procrastinating may be easy for just one day, but that too can become a habit.
 Sticking to your studying schedule will help you learn the subject matter and become more successful with it.